 IT is managing the utilization of PCs and broadcast communications to recover and store and transmit data.
-Tonight my mom showed off to me that the National Post contained a spread about TikTok, the social network for teens and twenty-somethings to post rapid-fire videos typically fifteen second long, often fairly big-budget affairs of professional dancers busting moves.
+Two months ago my mom showed off to me that the National Post contained a spread about TikTok, the social network for teens and twenty-somethings to post rapid-fire videos typically fifteen second long, often fairly big-budget affairs of professional dancers busting moves.

-It seems to me now that users have loved TikTok for editing videos, memes, with measures of adoration.
-I have a suspicion of the young that they take for granted, often enough, anyway, the same tools with which they have been shown how to use and for who it is second nature.
-That stuff is noteworthy and I am liberal about it.
+It seems to me now that ordinary users love TikTok for the freedom to show off their edits, whether true.
+I tend to suspect that the young take for granted, often enough, anyway, the same tools with which they have been shown how to use and for who it is second nature.
+That stuff is noteworthy.

 On YouTube, The Quartering is a built-up channel that finds news media about gaming.
 It was with a lot of satisfaction, the other day, that The Quartering presented, with his usual aplomb, the news that PewDiePie commenced the decision to end his channel, subscribed to by ten million users.
 Pretty astounding.